 Core to our business is launching new ventures inside of corporations to build future growth.
 We have the great fortune of being able to tap into the diverse teams at those companies to cultivate leaders who have myriad skill sets, ideas, perspectives, and parent company (or “mothership”) know-how.
 We blend this with sourcing external experts to build a team that is best positioned for success.
 Bringing together these leaders is what we can call “democratizing entrepreneurship,” because there aren’t just one or two types of people who would excel in a venture building environment, we know there are countless.

-To further explore the democratization of entrepreneurship, we interviewed Monifa Porter, our VP of Product and Principal Entrepreneur-in-Residence.
+To further explore the democratization of entrepreneurship, we interviewed Monifa Porter, our SVP and Head of 2401.
 She breaks down the topic, “When you've got one kind of VC that's doing pattern matching to figure out who to fund, you're going to have a very limited channel of ventures that get funded.
 When you broaden the venture capital scope, including broadening where the money is coming from, we are going to see a broader array of ventures get funded.”

 So how do corporations launch successful new ventures with diversity and inclusion front and center?